Motor unit plasticity: Plasticity due to Resistance Training

 Resistance training has been shown to dramatically increase performance of motor units of the larger muscle groups.
 Motor unit plasticity of the larger muscle groups is extremely important for athletes, especially those participating in high impact and fast pace sports such as track and field, martial arts, and American football.
 Training that focuses on improving muscle strength and neural function via resistance training, is currently incorporated into many professional and collegiate training regiments.
 Motor unit plasticity can be measured in many ways, the most important of which being neural firing frequency, EMG amplitude, muscle force output, pre-synaptic inhibition, and synchronization.

 Firing Frequency

 Firing frequency is defined as the number of neuronal signals sent per second on one motoneuron.
 This frequency is measured in Hertz.
-Maximum firing frequency in humans typically ranges from 100–200 Hz.
+Maximum firing frequency in humans typically ranges from 100 to 200 Hz.
 Studies incorporating electromyography have proven that adaptation mechanisms occurring as a result of resistance training can drastically increase the maximal firing frequency of a motoneuron.
 Firing frequency has been shown to increase by as much as 40 percent in professional athletes as a result of resistance training.
 Increases in firing frequency improve athletic force by decreasing the time to maximum muscle contraction (also known as reaction time) rather than increasing the maximum force output.